-DPhN is strongly engaged in the study of the partonic structure - in terms of quarks and gluons - of nucleons, protons and neutrons.
-Nucleons are singular objects as 90% of their mass originates not from their constituent masses, but rather the strong interaction they experience.
+DPhN is strongly engaged in the study of the partonic structure (in terms of quarks and gluons) of nucleons, protons and neutrons.
+Nucleons are singular objects as about 90% of their mass originates not from their constituent masses, but rather the strong interaction they experience.
 Nucleons are also a benchmark laboratory to study confinement mechanisms which remain an open key point, although QCD is a well established theroy in the standard model.
 The study of the nucleon structure in terms of quarks and gluons is thus complementary to the investigations of quark-gluon plasma and its associated phase transition.
-QCD lattice calculations pave the way to make a link between these approaches, and SPhN is a contributor in this global effort.

 Gluon contribution to the nucleon spin

 One of the approach to the problematic of the nucleon structure has been to study global observables, like the decomposition of the nucleon spin in term of its constituents.
-SPhN was amongst the pionneers in these measurements held at SLAC, CERN and JLAB.
+DPhN was amongst the pionneers in these measurements held at SLAC, CERN and JLAB.
 These lead to the so called "spin crisis", showing that the three constituent quarks only carry about a third of the nucleon spin, and solving this puzzle is a key priority of this community now.
-SPhN hadronic physics laboratory is a co-leader of the COMPASS collaboration setup in 1997 with the goal to measure the different contributions to the nucleon spin.
+SPhN Nucleon Structure Laboratory is a co-leader of the COMPASS collaboration setup in 1997 with the goal to measure the different contributions to the nucleon spin.
 The contribution of the gluons and the strange sea quarks could be measured with unprecedent accuracy.
 In parallel, measurements confirm that only 25% of the proton spin is carried by the quarks, which is confirmed by the first lattice QCD calculations, the remaining 75% being shared between the gluon spin and the angular momentum of the quarks and the gluons.

 "3D" imaging of the nucleon